Light on Yoga

 A practice for life

-No longer a mystery, there is no greater journey of discovery and no greater gift than discovering one’s own greatness.
+There is no greater journey of discovery and no greater journey and gift than discovering one’s own secret greatness.

 Yoga exercise (yogabhyasa) is the first step.
-Lying hidden dormant as you is the great gift your whole being has been waiting for.
+Lying hidden dormant as you is the greatest gift you’ll ever discover in the universe.

-Hatha Yoga prepares your mind to receive life’s most precious gift.
+Hatha Yoga prepares you.
 The gift that keeps giving, the teachers job is to reveal it.
-To do this, besides knowing themselves as the destination, they must know the destination and the methodology intimately.
+To do this, besides them knowing themselves as the secret, having had their secret revealed to them, they must be able to point out the destination by knowing the methodology intimately.

-Life’s journey has many surprises, but nothing has prepared you for its ultimate surprise and outcome: the gift that is yourself.
-The journey, begins with you, you are the point of departure, the journey and destination.
-Being the beginning and end of every journey, other than you, there is no other destination.
+This journey begins with you and you being the point of departure, are the journey and destination itself.
+The beginning and end of every journey, other than you, in life there is no other destination.

-To fill the gap requires knowledge.
-Knowledge fills the vacuum.
+To fill the gap left by our education requires knowledge.
+Knowledge of Self – Self-knowledge – fills the vacuum.

 ISHTA-Mala इष्ट माला